groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/reorder-pages/_index.md

 Imagine you're building a document comparison tool where users need to compare specific pages that aren't consecutive in the original document.
 For instance, a user wants to compare page 5 with page 2 side-by-side.
 Your application needs to render these pages in the requested order rather than their original sequence.

+This is where the GroupDocs Viewer reorder pages feature becomes invaluable – it transforms a potentially complex user experience into a seamless, intuitive process.

-## Step 1: Understanding Page Reordering
+## Understanding Document Page Reordering

 GroupDocs.Viewer Cloud uses the `PagesToRender` property to specify which pages to render and in what order.
 This property takes a list of page numbers, and the rendering will follow exactly the sequence you provide.

-Key points about page reordering:
+**Key points about page reordering**:
-- Page numbers start from 1 (not 0-based)
+- Page numbers start from 1 (not 0-based) – a common source of confusion
 - You can render the same page multiple times if needed
 - Pages will be rendered in exactly the order specified
-- You can combine this with other rendering options
+- You can combine this with other rendering options for powerful customization

+**Performance Tip**: When reordering pages, the API doesn't need to process the entire document – it only renders the pages you specify, making it efficient for large documents.

-## Step 2: Set Up Your Project
+## Set Up Your Project for Custom Page Order Rendering

 First, set up authentication with your Client ID and Client Secret: